emacsmirror/eplotly/README.md

          ((y . ,(random-list 30 11))
           (type . "box"))))

-To include underlaying dots, add:
+To include the underlying dots, add:

 -   (boxpoints . "all")
 -   (jitter .
 0.3)
 -   (pointpos . -1.8)

-    To the data series (of course these are just the same values used in the javascript tutorial, you are supposed to use the most appropriate values for your plot).
+    to the data series (of course these are just the same values used in the javascript tutorial, you are supposed to use the most appropriate values for your plot).